MaterializeInc/materialize/doc/user/content/sql/alter-sink.md

 ## Details

-To alter the upstream relation a sink depends on and ensure continuity in data processing, Materialize must pick a consistent cutover timestamp.
+To alter the upstream relation a sink depends on while ensuring continuity in data processing, Materialize must pick a consistent cutover timestamp.
 When you execute an `ALTER SINK` command, the resulting output will contain all the updates that happened before the cutover timestamp for the old relation, as well as all the updates that happened after the cutover timestamp for the new relation.

 {{< note >}}
-To select a consistent timestamp, Materialize waits for the previous definition of the sink to make enough progress such that there is overlap between the available timestamps of the newly specified upstream relation.
+To select a consistent timestamp, Materialize must wait for the previous definition of the sink to emit results up until the oldest timestamp at which the contents of the new upstream relation are known.
 Attempting to `ALTER` an unhealthy sink that can't make progress will result in the command timing out.
 {{</ note >}}

 ### Valid schema changes